Cipherian/reading-notes/class-6.md

   }
 }; -->

-- In the aboe object you have the keys which are: name, rooms, booked, gym, roomtypes.
+- In the about object you have the keys which are: name, rooms, booked, gym, roomtypes.

 - The method is checkAvailability function.